faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 e.
 3 Nephi 11 is the most powerful witness we have of the resurrected Lord, as 2,500 believers, consisting of men, women, and children (see 3 Nephi 17:25) came forth and “thrust their hands into his side,” felt “the prints of the nails in his hands and in his feet,” and “did know of a surety and did bear record” (3 Nephi 11:15) that He was the Son of God.
 Who can read that account and not feel the witness of the Spirit testifying of its truthfulness?

 f.
-The Bible teaches us that, through the Atone­ment, Christ can make us clean; the Book of Mormon teaches us that, through the Atonement, Christ can also make us perfect (see Moroni 10:32–33).31
+The Bible teaches us that, through the Atone­ment, Christ can make us clean; the Book of Mormon teaches us that, through the Atonement, Christ can also make us perfect (see Moroni 10:32–33).[31]

 Does anyone honestly believe that Joseph Smith somehow invented these profound doctrines with their compelling powers of reason, their mind-expanding insights, and their language, which is divinely eloquent?
 If these doctrines were the product of Joseph’s creative mind, one might ask, “Were there no other creative geniuses in the 1,800 years following Christ’s ministry who could produce similar doctrines?”

 The argument that Joseph Smith wrote the Book of Mormon is simply counter to the realities of life.
 It is one thing to have creative ideas; it is quite another to put them into a complex but coherent and harmonious whole, inundated with majestic doctrinal truths and all done in a single draft in less than ninety days.
-Joseph Smith’s wife, Emma, the person who knew him better than any other, confirmed this conclusion: “Joseph Smith [as a young man] could neither write nor dictate a coherent and well-worded letter; let alone dictat[e] a book like the Book of Mormon.”32
+Joseph Smith’s wife, Emma, the person who knew him better than any other, confirmed this conclusion: “Joseph Smith [as a young man] could neither write nor dictate a coherent and well-worded letter; let alone dictat[e] a book like the Book of Mormon.”[32]

 A PARABLE THAT COUNTERS THE ARGUMENTS PROPOSED BY CRITICS In response to critics’ arguments as to the origin of the Book of Mormon, Hugh Nibley published the following parable:

 A young man once long ago claimed he had found a large diamond in his field as he was ploughing.
 He put the stone on display to the public free of charge, and everyone took sides.
 A psychologist showed, by citing some famous case studies, that the young man was suffering from a well-known form of delusion.
 An historian showed that other men have also claimed to have found diamonds in fields and been deceived.
 A geologist proved that there were no diamonds in the area but only quartz. . . .
 When asked to inspect the stone itself, the geologist declined with a weary, tolerant smile and a kindly shake of the head. . . .
 A sociologist showed that only three out of 177 florists’ assistants in four major cities believed the stone was genuine.
 A clergyman wrote a book to show that it was not the young man but someone else who had found the stone.

 Finally an indigent jeweler . . . pointed out that since the stone was still available for examination the answer to the question of whether it was a diamond or not had absolutely nothing to do with who found it, or whether the finder was honest or sane, or who believed him, or whether he would know a diamond from a brick . . . , but was to be answered simply and solely by putting the stone to certain well-known tests for diamonds.
 Experts on diamonds were called in.
 Some of them declared it genuine.
 The others made nervous jokes about it and declared that they could not very well jeopardize their dignity and reputations by appearing to take the thing too seriously.
 To hide the bad impression thus made, someone came out with the theory that the stone was really a synthetic diamond, very skilfully made, but a fake just the same.
-The objection to this is that the production of a good synthetic diamond [in that day and age] would have been an even more remarkable feat than the finding of a real one.33
+The objection to this is that the production of a good synthetic diamond [in that day and age] would have been an even more remarkable feat than the finding of a real one.[33]

 To suggest that Joseph Smith, a farm boy with little formal education, produced a synthetic work of God in 1829 that has baffled the brightest of critics for almost two centuries would be a more remarkable feat than the simple fact that he obtained the gold plates from an angel of God and translated them by the gift and power of God.

 OTHER EVIDENCES THAT THE BOOK OF MORMON IS NOT MAN-MADE What other evidence do we have that the Book of Mormon was a God-given translation and not a man-made creation?
 There are many evidences, but for the sake of time I refer to but one, because it is personal to me.
 Emma Smith gave the following testimony, as reported by her son Joseph Smith III:

 My belief is that the Book of Mormon is of divine authenticity—I have not the slightest doubt of it.
 I am satisfied that no man could have dictated the writing of the manuscripts unless he was inspired; for, when acting as his scribe, your father would dictate to me hour after hour; and when returning after meals, or after interruptions, he would at once begin where he had left off, without either seeing the manuscript or having any portion of it read to him.
 This was a usual thing for him to do.
-It would have been improbable that a learned man could do this; and, for one so ignorant and unlearned as he was, it was simply impossible.34
+It would have been improbable that a learned man could do this; and, for one so ignorant and unlearned as he was, it was simply impossible.[34]

 This may seem insignificant to some, but to me it is astounding.
 For thirty-four years, as a lawyer, I regularly dictated to my secretary.
 As I did so, I was often interrupted by a phone call or a question.
 After such interruptions I would invariably ask my secretary, “Where was I?”

 But Joseph was not dictating or writing a new work; he was receiving revelation by the power of God and therefore did not need to ask, “Where was I?”

 When all is said and done, Joseph Smith’s explanation of the coming forth of the Book of Mormon is the only viable option on the table.
 Why?
-Because it is as true as true can be.35
+Because it is as true as true can be.[35]

 HOW WE CAN DISCOVER THE TRUTH OF A DIVINE WORK
 If I were to ask my good Christian friends how they unquestionably know the Bible is the word of God, I do not believe they would cite archaeological discoveries or linguistic connections with ancient Hebrew or Greek as their prime evidence; rather, they would make reference to the Spirit.
 It always comes back to the Spirit.
-The Spirit that helps me know the Bible is true is the very same Spirit that helps me know the Book of Mormon is true.36
+The Spirit that helps me know the Bible is true is the very same Spirit that helps me know the Book of Mormon is true.[36]

 The Spirit is the decisive, determining factor—not archaeology, not linguistics, not DNA, and certainly not the theories of man.
 The Spirit is the only witness that is sure and certain and infallible.

 As a boy of about fifteen or sixteen, I was reading the story of the 2,000 sons of Helaman.
 I marveled at their bravery and the Lord’s protecting hand.
 Then a voice came to my mind: “That story is true.”
-Since then, other confirmations have come.37
+Since then, other confirmations have come.[37]

 Why is it so important for you individually to gain a testimony of the Book of Mormon?
 Because if you do, it will become your personal iron rod.
 The mists of darkness may come and the unanswered questions may arise, but through it all you will have your iron rod to cling to—to keep you on the straight and narrow path that leads to eternal life.

 The Lord has promised that if we pray “with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto [us], by the power of the Holy Ghost” (Moroni 10:4).
 If we want the truth that badly, if we are willing to pay that price and be unrelenting in that quest, the answer will eventually come.

 By that promised power of the Holy Ghost I bear my personal witness that the Book of Mormon is God-given and that it is all it claims to be—a pure and powerful witness of Jesus Christ, His divinity, and His doctrine.
 In the name of Jesus Christ, amen.

+[add in /u/we were gods point about it still not being the case that it's a historical record.]